FruitySyrup/3-column-preview-card-component/README.md

 ### What I learned

 Another simple challenge.
 To get the words to fit just like the design doc, I used overflow-wrap which was a first for me.
+Also has two media queries for smaller screens and moblie.